-A common issue of MGAs is that solidification of casted MGAs results in the high-melting phase surrounded by the lower-melting one [10,11].
-Considering Al-Sn systems, this is caused by the significant differences between the two metals in melting temperature, as well as in density [10].
+A common issue of MGAs is that solidification of casted MGAs results in the high-melting phase surrounded by the lower-melting one [12,13].
+Considering Al-Sn systems, this is caused by the significant differences between the two metals in melting temperature, as well as in density [12].
 Among the possible solutions, powder metallurgy is a relatively simple and effective technique to obtain the desired structure.
-This approach has been widely applied to Al-Sn based bearing alloys, in order to obtain a homogenous distribution of Sn particles throughout the component volume [11,12]; as already highlighted, this microstructure is the one desired for PCMs too.
+This approach has been widely applied to Al-Sn based bearing alloys, in order to obtain a homogenous distribution of Sn particles throughout the component volume [13,14]; as already highlighted, this microstructure is the one desired for PCMs too.

+Powder metallurgy process consists of three steps: powder mixing, compression and sintering.
 Previous studies of Authors' research group [7,8] showed that powder preparation has a strong influence over final properties of an Al-Sn based PCM, which will be considered in this paper too.
-Testing different compression and heat treatment conditions, Gariboldi and Perrin (2019) [7] focused on simple mixing (SM) of powders, while Confalonieri et al. applied ball milling (BM) [8].
+Testing different compression and heat treatment conditions, Gariboldi and Perrin (2019) [7] focused on simple mixing (SM) of powders, while Confalonieri et al. applied ball milling (BM) [9,10].
 The goal of the latter approach was combining powder mixing to powder size reduction and increase of powder hardness.
 Preliminary comparison between the two methods [8] showed that, as expected, BM gave a finer microstructure than SM; consequently, also thermal and mechanical response changed.
-The main advantages and drawbacks for each method are summarized in Table 1 and Table 2.
+In more detail, both techniques result in quick energy storage, but ball-milled samples showed heat release in a wider range of temperature with respect to simple-mixed ones.
+Then, simple-mixed samples have higher values of stored energy, while ball-milled samples exhibit higher thermal stability thanks to the absence of interconnections between Sn particles.